 Hess’s capex in 2016

-Many upstream companies have reduced their 2016 capex due to low energy prices (USO) (UNG).
-Apache (APA) and Anadarko Petroleum (APC) lowered their capex by 60% and 50%, respectively, compared to 2015.
-These companies make up ~0.3% of the iShares Core S&P 500 ETF (IVV).
+Many upstream companies have reduced their 2016 capexes in response to lower energy prices (USO) (UNG).
+Newfield Exploration (NFX) and Concho Resources (CXO) have lowered their 2016 capexes by ~50% and 35%, respectively, compared to 2015.

 Next, we’ll take a look at what Hess’s historical valuation reveals.